What Is Prediabetes?

 - Stop smoking.

-- Take medication like metformin (Glucophage) to lower blood sugar if you’re at high risk of diabetes.
+- Take medication like metformin (Glucophage) to lower your blood sugar if you’re at high risk of diabetes.

 Is There a Prediabetes Diet?